 Interview with actor Massimo Dobrovic

 Today on What On What’s Good with Host Jovin Tardif, I am here with Massimo Dobrovic.
 He is an actor who also has his own wine company called Massimo Wines.
 Massimo Dobrovic is in the show “Age of the Living Dead” and “Nation’s Fire” movie.
-In our interview, we discuss his training, his roles in “Age of the Living Dead” and Nation’s Fire movie, his wine company Massimo Wines, and more.
+In our interview, we discuss his training, his roles in television and movies, and much more.

 1. Tell us about your training at the American Academy of Dramatic Arts?

-Becoming a member of the National Theater at age 12 has gifted me with the possibility to perform in over fifty plays around the world until I turned 16 and was chosen to represent my country at one of the 17 prestigious united world colleges of the world.
+Becoming a member of the National Theater at age 12 has gifted me with the possibility to perform in over fifty plays around the world.
+When I turned 16 I was picked to represent my country at one of the 17 prestigious united world colleges of the world.
 The UWC organization is also my main charity.
 I’ve created an IB approved in film, and media BA, which combined with an MFA, would complete my education toward pursuing a career as a university professor.
-Please check my website for more important info: https://www.massimodobrovic.com/charity/.

 Traveling around the world on many different theater tours, as well as working on tv and movie sets going from Australia to Asia, all the way to every European country, passing through the Americas, has brought me the fortune to develop an extensive acting career in Europe and the United States.